How does Rest Less make money

 If you’re thinking about booking a cruise, choosing the right destination can be tricky.
-There are so many rivers and oceans in the world, all offering something a bit different.
-But, if you’re looking to cruise at a specific time of year, deciding on a destination can be a little easier.
+The world has many rivers and oceans, with each offering something different.
+But if you’re looking to cruise at a specific time of year, deciding on a destination can be a little easier.

 And, when you pick the right month, you won’t just enjoy better weather; you’ll also get to see a destination at its most beautiful and charismatic.

 So, if you’re wondering when and where to cruise, we’ve got you covered.
 Here are 20 of the best places to cruise month by month.
-And if you’re ready to book a cruise, you can browse hundreds of cruise holiday deals on the travel section of our website.
+You can also find thousands of cruise deals using the button below.

 January